 This listing is for one house…

 These whimsical houses are made of polymer clay then detailed with tiny brushes.
 Every house is handformed and handpainted, making each one a tiny piece of art.
-This one has light green and gold stones and warm glowing windows.
+This one has blue and white-blue stones and warm glowing windows.